geoschem/GCClassic/docs/source/building-gc/configure-environment.rst

 :program:`GEOS-Chem Classic` uses `OpenMP parallelization
 <Parallelizing_GEOS-Chem>`_, which is an implementation of
 shared-memory (aka serial) parallelization.
-Two environment variables control the OpenMP parallelization settings, as defined below.

 .. important::

    OpenMP-parallelized programs (such as GEOS-Chem Classic) cannot execute on more than 1 computational node.
 Most modern computational nodes typically contain  between 16 and 64 cores.
 Therefore, :program:`GEOS-Chem Classic` simulations will not be able to take advantage of more cores than these.

    We recommend that you consider using `GCHP
    <https://gchp.readthedocs.io>`_ for more computationally-intensive
    simulations.

+Two environment variables control the OpenMP parallelization settings:

 .. option:: OMP_NUM_THREADS